Metric distortion Under Probabilistic Voting: Metric Distortion of Copeland and WeightedUncovered Under Probabilistic Voting

-If \( E_j \) holds, we use Lemma~\ref{lemma:bounding_social_cost_ratio} to upper-bound the ratio of the social cost of candidate \( A_j \) to that of candidate \( B \), which in turn provides a bound on the distortion.
+If \( E_j \) holds through a direct edge, we use Observation~\ref{lemma:bounding_social_cost_ratio}.
+If it holds through a two-hop path, we use Observation~\ref{obs:copeland_three_candidate_ratio} and then Claim~\ref{claim:copeland_program_product_lower_bound}.
 Otherwise, we apply the union bound and Chernoff's bound to upper bound the probability of \( A_j \) winning.
-Finally, multiplying this probability bound with the ratio of social costs (derived from Lemma~\ref{lemma:bounding_social_cost_ratio}) yields an overall bound on the distortion.
+Finally, multiplying this probability bound with the social-cost bound yields the stated distortion bound.
 A detailed proof is provided in Appendix~\ref{sec:Copeland_distrotion_m_proof}. \end{proof}